mickael-levy/sellstore/README.md

 Released in 2021.
 This project is under the [MIT license](LICENSE).

-Made with love by [Renan Pereira](https://github.com/mickael-levy) 💜🚀
+Made with love by [Mickael Levy](https://github.com/mickael-levy) 💜🚀